RapidStrike/fa-filter/README.md

 - A quick link to the settings in the top bar (added as part of the site settings)

 ## Changelog
+<b>1.7.2</b> (2025-02-19)<br>
+- Added the ability to filter shouts!
+(Modern view only)
+- Added the ability to filter comments!
+- Fixed an issue with the Filter button not showing on hidden description mode.
+- You can now choose the location of the filter button (Modern view only, per request).
+- An additional button has been added to the Browse section (Modern view only, per request).

 <b>1.7.1</b> (2020-08-04)<br>
 - Fixed tilde detection (sorry about that)